Makers-Im-Zigerschlitz/ZigerBot/README.md

 Create an arduino uno shield to help teach STEM / basic robotics

 ## General idea
 We love teaching about mechanics, electricity, electronics and robotics.
 ZigerBot allows us to have a robust platform to teach the very basic of all this.
 Participants build their own robotic platform, solder the ZigerBot shield and connect both.
-ZigerBot can then be programmed via [Arduino IDE](www.arduino.cc) or [Blockly@rduino](http://technologiescollege.github.io/Blockly-at-rduino/index.html).
+ZigerBot can then be programmed via [Arduino IDE](www.arduino.cc) or [ArduBlockly](https://github.com/carlosperate/ardublockly).

 ## Features for first iteration
 - Power-Input: Drives ZigerBot and powers Arduino
 - Drives two DC motors, connect with screw terminals
+- Ultrasonic Range Sensor (SR04)
 - Has an RGB LED matrix (5x5 or bigger)
 - Can play simple melodies or signal tones
 - Has tactile button inputs